1992 Cricket World Cup

-The 1992 Cricket World Cup (officially the Benson & Hedges World Cup 1992) was the fifth staging of the Cricket World Cup, organised by the International Cricket Council (ICC).
+The 1992 Cricket World Cup (known as the Benson & Hedges World Cup 1992 for sponsorship reasons) was the fifth Cricket World Cup, the premier One Day International cricket tournament for men's national teams, organised by the International Cricket Council (ICC).
 It was held in Australia and New Zealand from 22 February to 25 March 1992, and finished with Pakistan beating England by 22 runs in the final to become the World Cup champions for the first time.
-The 1992 World Cup is remembered for the controversial "rain rule".
-South Africa tried to take advantage of this rule by slowing down their semi-final against England, but the tactic ultimately cost them the match.
+The tournament is remembered for the controversial "rain rule".

+Host selection

+Australia and New Zealand were awarded the hosting rights in January 1989, defeating a joint India-Pakistan bid after those two nations had hosted the preceding 1987 World Cup.
+The Australia–New Zealand bid proposed that the tournament be held in February and March 1992, at the end of the local cricket season, while the India–Pakistan bid would have seen the tournament held in late 1991.
+The seven full members of the ICC were given two votes each in the ballot, while the 18 associate members were given one vote each.
+The results of the ballot were not released, but the winning bid reportedly enjoyed strong support from the ICC associate members.

 Firsts

 The 1992 World Cup was the first to feature coloured player clothing, white cricket balls and black sight screens, with a number of matches being played under floodlights.
-It was also the first Cricket World Cup to be held in the Southern Hemisphere, and the first to include South Africa, who had been allowed to re-join the International Cricket Council as a Test-playing nation after the end of apartheid.
-For the first time, the World Cup was not held after a four-year gap, but five.
+It was also the first Cricket World Cup to be held in the Southern Hemisphere, and the first to include South Africa, who had been allowed to re-join the International Cricket Council as a Test-playing nation after the end of apartheid in 1990.
+For the first time, the World Cup was not held after a four-year gap, but after a five-year gap.